-The attacks expose the website to eavesdropping and data manipulation by forcing it to use insecure http rather than secured https.
+The attacks expose the website to eavesdropping and data manipulation by forcing it to use insecure HTTP rather than secured https.

-When you enter the URL on the browser, the first connection will be a plain http before it gets redirected to secured https.
+When you enter the URL on the browser, the first connection will be a plain http before it gets redirected to secure https.
 The attacker takes advantage of this small window by using the SSL strip attack.

 Moxie Marlinspike, an ace computer security researcher, first demonstrated the attack and how can the https security be fooled.
 He was the Chief technical officer of Whisper Technologies which was later taken over by Twitter in 2011.

 Http and Https are application protocols.
 Http transmits the data in plaintext whereas https sends data using a secure tunnel.

 Now since you have got a fair idea about this SSL stripping, let’s understand how this actually works.